ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 You can refer to the official Rancher documentation on how to [Register Existing Cluster](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters).

-#### Import an existing OVHcloud [Managed Kubernetes Service](https://www.ovhcloud.com/en-gb/public-cloud/kubernetes/) cluster
+#### Import an existing OVHcloud Managed Kubernetes Service cluster

-If you already use our [OVHcloud Managed Kubernetes Service](https://www.ovhcloud.com/en-gb/public-cloud/kubernetes/) , you can easily import existing cluster.
+If you already use our [OVHcloud Managed Kubernetes Service](https://www.ovhcloud.com/en-gb/public-cloud/kubernetes/), you can easily import an existing cluster.
 The workflow is similar to the one described on the official Rancher documentation on [how to register a cluster](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters#registering-a-cluster) and it takes only few minutes.

 1. From the Rancher Homepage, click on **Import Existing**